Subscribe to updates

 Open Council Network is an independent organisation.
 We report on County Durham and are not the council.
 About us

-District Heating / Heat Networks
+District Heating/Heat Networks

-The committee will also be briefed on the government's Heat Network Zoning methodology, which aims to identify areas where heat networks are the most cost-effective option for decarbonising heating.
-This framework may grant developers powers to mandate connections to heat networks.
-Furthermore, the Warm Homes Plan, a £15 billion government programme to upgrade millions of homes by 2030, is expected to inject further funding into the adoption, planning, building, and upgrading of existing heat networks.
+The report also covered the UK government's developing heat network zoning methodology, designed to identify areas where heat networks are the most cost-effective option for decarbonising heating.
+This framework could grant heat network developers powers to mandate connections for certain buildings.
+The government's Warm Homes Plan was mentioned, which sets targets for heat networks to supply a significant percentage of the UK's heat demand by 2050 and includes funding for the adoption, planning, building, and upgrading of existing networks.

 County Durham Environment Partnership Board Minutes

-The committee will consider the Performance Management report for the second quarter of 2025/26, which outlines progress towards the strategic aims and objectives detailed in the Council Plan 2025-2030.
-The report is expected to highlight areas performing well, such as environmental cleanliness and waste diversion from landfill, as well as areas requiring attention, including public transport punctuality and household waste recycling rates.
+The committee was also scheduled to consider the Quarter Two 2025/2026 Forecast of Revenue and Capital Outturn, which would provide details of the forecast outturn budget for the service area and highlight major variances.
+Additionally, the Quarter Two 2025/26 Performance Management Report was to be reviewed, outlining progress towards the strategic aims and objectives detailed in the Council Plan 2025-2030.
+This report would highlight areas performing well, such as environmental cleanliness and waste diversion from landfill, as well as areas requiring attention, such as public transport punctuality and household waste recycling rates.

 Attendees